chalmerlowe/intro_to_sprinting/class_materials/setup_data_science.md

 * `-n` identifies the name of the virtualenv, in this case, `mytest`
 * `python=3` tells conda that you want to install Python version 3 in this virtualenv

 **NOTE**: you can use version 2.x or version 3.x of Python and regardless which you choose, conda will default to the most recent version of Python.
 Sorta... [see footnote 1](#footnotes).
-If you need to select a specific minor version of python, use the following syntax:
+If you need to select a specific minor version of Python, use the following syntax:

 `python=3.2`